Quick Takeaways

 Graph Memory: From External Graph Stores to Built-In Entity Linking

-In the new Mem0 open-source algorithm, we replaced external graph store support with built-in entity linking.
+In our new open-source algorithm, we replaced external graph store support with built-in entity linking.
 During add(), Mem0 extracts entities from each memory and stores them in a parallel entity collection named {collection}_entities.
 At search time, entities from the query are matched against that collection.
 Those matches then boost relevant memories inside the final combined score.

 Multi-Scope Memory: The API Design That Stuck